iambengiey/rlmlm_exporter/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://raw.githubusercontent.com/drakeg/rlmlm_exporter/master/LICENSE)
 [![StyleCI](https://github.styleci.io/repos/246720157/shield?branch=master)](https://github.styleci.io/repos/246720157)
-[Prometheus](https://prometheus.io/) exporter for RLMlm License Manager `lmstat` license information.
+[Prometheus](https://prometheus.io/) exporter for RLMlm License Manager `rlmstat` license information.

 This fork is specialised for the reduced version of RLMlm License Manager bundled with installations of Klocwork.
-This reduced bundle contains lmstat as a independent tool, instead of the lmutil lmstat tool used by the parent of this fork.
+This reduced bundle contains rlmstat as a independent tool, instead of the lmutil rlmstat tool used by the parent of this fork.

 NOTE: The RLMLM Exporter currently builds only on Linux.
 Windows builds are a WIP.
 You will need to modify the Makefile to build in Windows.